The Evolution of Natural Language Models: Understanding Their Impact on AI

 Explainable and interpretable NLP systems

-Better performance in low-data domains
+Improved performance in low-data domains

 Reduced hallucinations through grounding and tooling